-- \$1.4 Auditors of small bodies should undertake an examination of the annual accounts and additional information and explanation provided by the body. - \$1.5 Auditors should meet their responsibility by: - reviewing compliance with the requirements for the preparation of the annual accounts: - carrying out a high-level analytical review of financial and other information provided to the auditor; and - reviewing such additional information and explanation as is necessary to provide sufficient evidence that the body has maintained an adequate system of internal control and internal audit throughout the financial year. - S1.6 Where, on the basis of the auditor's review, the auditor requires further evidence in relation to any relevant matter, additional testing should be undertaken to address the auditor's concerns.
+S1.4 Auditors of small bodies should undertake an examination of the accounts and additional information and explanation provided by the body.

+S1.5 Auditors should meet their responsibility by:

+- reviewing compliance with the requirements for the preparation of the accounts; - carrying out a high-level analytical review of financial and other information provided to the auditor; and - reviewing such additional information and explanation as is necessary to provide sufficient evidence that the body has maintained an adequate system of internal control and internal audit throughout the financial year. - i Regulations made under section 27 of the Act prescribe a financial threshold for the purposes of determining the type of financial statements that a body is required to prepare and for other purposes.

+S1.6 Where, on the basis of the auditor's reviews, the auditor requires further evidence in relation to any relevant matter, additional testing should be undertaken to address the auditor's concerns.